2025 Village Board Meeting Minutes

 Memorial Garden (Julie Aue)

-Motion 5: Harbin made the motion and Aue seconded the motion to pass An Ordinance for Development of Tiny House Ordinance, Village of Crainville (Ordinance Number 2025-01-01).
+Motion 4: Harbin made motion and Aue seconded the motion to name the Village Garden the “Ron Mitchell Memorial Garden.”
 All present voted yea and the Acting President declared the motion carried.

 Solar Ordinance